richchapler/AzureSolutionsDocumentation/docs/wip/AI_Vision_Lab/AI_Vision_Lab.md

 ## Exercise 2: Optical Character Recognition (OCR)

-This exercise demonstrates how to use Azure AI Vision OCR to extract text from images.
+This exercise demonstrates how to use Azure AI Vision, Optical Character Recognition (OCR) to extract text from images.

 Navigate to [Azure AI | Vision Studio](https://portal.vision.cognitive.azure.com/), log in with your Azure credentials, and then click on the "Optical character recognition" tab.